Participating in MIIC

 Identify which of the following key MIIC features your organization will likely use.

-- Patient/client immunization assessment: MIIC offers a comprehensive view of a patient's immunization history as well as forecasting of immunizations needed based on current Advisory Committee on Immunization Practices (ACIP) guidelines.
+- Patient/client immunization assessment: MIIC offers a comprehensive view of a patient's immunization history and forecasting of immunizations needed based on current Advisory Committee on Immunization Practices (ACIP) guidelines.

-- Patient/client immunization reports: MIIC offers a number of patient immunization reports, including a Vaccine Administration Record, pre-populated with a patient’s demographic information, and a Minnesota Immunization Record report, a formatted, comprehensive immunization record that can be printed and given to a patient.
+- Patient/client immunization reports: MIIC offers a number of patient immunization reports, including a Vaccine Administration Record pre-populated with a patient’s demographic information and a comprehensive Minnesota Immunization Record that can be printed and given to a patient.

-- State-supplied vaccine ordering: Organizations participating in MDH vaccine programs, such as MnVFC, are encouraged to use Vaccine Ordering and Management in MIIC to order their state-supplied vaccine within MIIC.
+- State-supplied vaccine ordering: Organizations participating in MDH vaccine programs, such as Minnesota Vaccines for Children (MnVFC), are encouraged to use Vaccine Ordering and Management in MIIC for their state-supplied vaccine.

 - Tools for immunization assessment, outreach, and quality improvement: MIIC offers Child and Adolescent Assessment Reports to monitor immunization rates within a provider's patient population, as well as Client Follow-Up tools to facilitate outreach to patients due or overdue for immunizations.
 For more information, see the MIIC User Guidance and Training Resources: Client Follow-Up and Assessment Reports user guidance.

 Step 4.
 Prepare for Data Reporting